meshcloud/meshcloud-docs/docs/administration.building-blocks.md

 For use cases where you roll out or offer pieces of cloud infrastructure & configuration repetitively, meshStack's Building Blocks can help you take work out of your hands.

-Building Blocks can be added on-demand by your meshCustomers in self-service in the tenant control plane, or when your meshCustomers create a new meshProject or meshTenant.
+Building Blocks can be added on-demand by your users in self-service in the tenant control plane, or when your users create a new meshProject or meshTenant.

 Building Blocks are instantiated from so-called Definitions.
 These Building Block Definitions are created and maintained in the Admin Area by the Cloud Foundation Team.
 Read more below on how you can create and deploy a new Building Block